riskframe/ai-rmm/framework/map-5.1.md

 3. Maintain a living document that reflects the dynamic nature of the AI system's impacts and serves as an ongoing resource for responsible AI development.

+### Map 5.1: Suggested Work Products

+* Impact Assessment Report - A comprehensive document that outlines the potential impacts of the AI system, both beneficial and harmful, categorized by likelihood and magnitude.
+This report should include detailed analysis and synthesis of expected use cases, past experiences with similar AI systems, public incident reports, and feedback from external stakeholders.
+* Stakeholder Feedback Compilation - A collection of feedback from various stakeholders not directly involved in the development or deployment of the AI system, including experts, users, and potential beneficiaries.
+This compilation provides diverse perspectives on the AI system's impacts.
+* Risk and Opportunity Register - A dynamic record that lists identified risks and opportunities associated with the AI system's deployment, based on historical data from similar contexts and insights gained from public incident reports.
+* Impact Likelihood and Magnitude Matrix - A matrix or table that visually represents the likelihood and magnitude of each identified impact, facilitating easy comprehension and discussion among stakeholders.
+* Incident Report Analysis Summary - A document summarizing key findings from the review of public incident reports and research findings related to AI systems, highlighting potential challenges and unintended consequences.
+* Continuous Monitoring Plan - A structured plan outlining the processes and schedules for regularly reviewing and updating the impact assessment, ensuring it remains relevant as the AI system and its context evolve.
+* Ethical Consideration Documentation - A document that specifically addresses the ethical dimensions of the AI system's potential impacts, considering social, economic, and environmental considerations.
+* Methodology and Tools Documentation - Detailed documentation of the methods and tools used to assess the likelihood and magnitude of impacts, including risk assessment frameworks or impact modeling techniques.
+* Stakeholder Engagement Report - A report detailing the process of gathering feedback from stakeholders, including the approach to soliciting diverse perspectives and how this feedback was integrated into the impact assessment.